oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 ```
 ## 9.6 Attribute Assignment

-This section defines the grammar for assigning values to attributes
-within TOSCA templates.

-### Keynames
+An attribute assignment is used to assign a value to an attribute

-The TOSCA attribute assignment has no keynames.
+within a TOSCA template.
+A TOSCA attribute assignment has no

-### Grammar
+keynames.
 Attribute assignments have the following grammar:

-#### Short notation:

-The following single-line grammar may be used when a simple value
-assignment is needed:
 ```
-<attribute_name>: <attribute_value> | { <attribute_value_expression> }
+<attribute_name>: <attribute_value> |  <attribute_value_expression>
 ```
 In the above grammar, the pseudo values that appear in angle brackets
 have the following meaning: